 - The Go Boston 2030 Action Plan identified Washington Street in Roslindale as a corridor in need of bus priority improvements, and this project was widely supported by residents.

-- We are currently leading Street Ambassador deployments at bus stops throughout Roslindale to talk with community members about the potential for a bus priority pilot on Washington Street.
+- In the fall, we led Street Ambassador deployments at bus stops throughout Roslindale to talk with community members about the potential for a bus priority pilot on Washington Street.

-- Our goal is to engage with as many riders as possible and hear directly from them about why they need priority for buses now.
+- Our goal was to engage with as many riders as possible and hear directly from them about why they need priority for buses now.

-- We will be capturing riders’ stories and sharing them with City of Boston officials to build the case that this pilot needs to move forward.
+- We captured riders’ stories and shared them with City of Boston officials to build the case that this project needs to move forward.
 Stay tuned for updates about a pilot to take place in the spring of 2018!

 Download our Keep Rozzie Moving handout for more info.